valentin-stamate/Data-Structures/README.md

 ### About

-Here are few data structures build from scratch : `LinkedList`
+Here are few data structures build from scratch : `LinkedList`, `DoublyLinkedList`

 ### Official Documentation